RunestoneInteractive/RunestoneServer/source/Recursion/recursionsimple.rst

 .. figure:: Figures/recstack.png
    :align: center

-   Strings Placed on the Stack During Conversion
+   Figure 5: Strings Placed on the Stack During Conversion

 The previous example gives us some insight into how Python implements a